magepages/mpdocs/docs/custom-form/index.md

 ## Overview
 [Mageplaza Custom Form](https://www.mageplaza.com/magento-2-custom-form/) allows the admin to create multiple custom forms with different field types to collect customer information and feedbacks. **Custom Form** can be shown anywhere in the store.
 For each **Custom Form** submitted by customers, admin can manage and make statistics effectively.
-Thereby can capture customer trends and contribute to the increase of store revenue significantly.
+Thereby can capture customer trends and contribute to the increase in store revenue significantly.

 ## How to download and install